notoriousbfg/tim/README.md

 When friends ask me I give them some variation of the following:

 When my sister was about to give birth to her first child, a boy (also around the time I started writing this language) the subject of my own name arose.
-I've never really liked "Tim" (mostly because I think us Tims embody the name).
+I've never really liked "Tim" (and us Tims are an unusual breed).
 Tim isn't a very popular name these days, despite the handful of famous Tims: Tim Berners-Lee, Tim Cook, Timothy Spall, Tim Peake, Timotheé Chalamet (alright, that one's a little contentious).
-For a while I considered changing it by deed poll (something you can do in the UK relatively cheaply) but the Tim programming language is me doubling-down on the name.
+For a while I considered changing it by deed poll (something you can do in the UK relatively cheaply) but the language is me almost doubling-down on "Tim".